-- (a) Reflects the historical amounts from CTI's consolidated balance sheet (under U.S. GAAP) as of June 30, 1998.
-Such amounts have been translated from pounds sterling to U.S. dollars at the Noon Buying Rate on June 30, 1998 of (Pounds)1.00 = \$1.6695. - (b) Reflects the elimination of management fees payable to CCIC from CTI. - (c) Reflects (1) the increase in CCIC's equity investment in CTI resulting from the issuance of 20,867,700 shares of CCIC's Common Stock and 11,340,000 shares of CCIC's Class A Common Stock, with such shares recorded at the price per share to the public in the Offering, and (2) the elimination of CCIC's equity investment in CTI. - (d) Reflects the incremental goodwill as a result of the Roll-Up.
-The allocation of the purchase price for the Roll-Up did not result in adjustments to CTI's assets and liabilities other than goodwill and other intangible assets. - (e) Reflects the 20% minority interest in CTI's Redeemable Preference Shares based on the carrying value, including accrued and unpaid dividends, for those shares. - (f) Reflects (1) the elimination of CTI's Redeemable Preference Shares (\$180,221) and (2) the conversion of the Series A, Series B and Series C Convertible Preferred Stock to shares of Common Stock (\$92,801). - (g) Reflects the following adjustments to stockholders' equity:
+- (a) Reflects the historical amounts from CTI's consolidated balance sheet (under U.S. GAAP) as of March 31, 1998.
+Such amounts have been translated from pounds sterling to U.S. dollars at the Noon Buying Rate on March 31, 1998 of (Pounds)1.00 = \$1.6765. - (b) Reflects the elimination of management fees payable to CCIC from CTI. - (c) Reflects the elimination of CCIC's equity investment in CTI. - (d) Reflects the incremental goodwill as a result of the Roll-Up. - (e) Reflects the minority interest in CTI's Redeemable Preference Shares. - (f) Reflects the elimination of CTI's Redeemable Preference Shares (\$179,322) and the conversion of the Series A, Series B and Series C Convertible Preferred Stock to shares of Common Stock (\$92,801). - (g) Reflects the following adjustments to stockholders' equity:

-(1) Increase resulting from the issuance of CCIC's Common Stock and Class A Common Stock in exchange for shares of \$418,700 CTI's capital stock (2) Increase resulting from the elimination of CTI's Ordi- 7,159 nary Shares (3) Increase resulting from the conversion of the Series A, Series B and Series C Convertible Preferred Stock to 92,801 shares of Common Stock \$518,660 Total adjustments to stockholders' equity ======= ===
+Increase resulting from the issuance of CCIC's Common Stock and Class A Common Stock in exchange for shares of CTI's capital stock \$772,985 Increase resulting from the elimination of CTI's Ordinary Shares 7,786 Increase resulting from the conversion of the Series A, Series B and Series C Convertible Preferred Stock to shares of Common Stock 92,801 Total adjustments to stockholders' equity \$873,572 ======